About importing call conversions

 How it works

-AdWords call conversion import lets you tell AdWords when a phone call results in a sale or other conversion.
-By importing this information into AdWords, you can learn which of your ads and keywords result in the most sales calls for your business.
+To learn which of your ads and keywords result in the most sales calls for your business:

-- You set up a conversion action in AdWords that tracks when customer calls come from your ads, or from a customer who clicked your ad and then called from a number on your website.
+- Set up a conversion action in AdWords that tracks when customer calls come from your ads, or from a customer who clicked your ad and then called from a number on your website.

-- Separately, you keep track of your sales calls, recording details like the caller’s phone number and the time and length of the call, and when those calls lead to a sale (or whatever conversion action you want to track).
-You probably already track this information through a customer relationship management system (CRM).
+- Separately, keep track of your sales calls, recording details like the caller’s phone number, and when those calls lead to a sale (or whatever conversion action you want to track).
+You may already be tracking this information through a customer relationship management system (CRM).

-- You upload a file containing this information about your conversion calls into AdWords.
+- Upload a file containing this information about your conversion calls into AdWords.

 - AdWords then matches the call info in your file with the calls tracked through your AdWords conversion action.
-You can now see which of your campaigns, ad groups, ads, and keywords are leading to calls that include sales or other conversions.
+You can now see which of your campaigns, ad groups, ads, and keywords lead to calls that include sales or other conversions.

-Importing call conversions allows you to connect the dots between your AdWords account and the calls you’re tracking in another system.
-Once you know which ads and keywords are leading to your most valuable calls, you can adjust your account to try to get more of these calls.
-For example, you can increase your bids on keywords that lead to the most sales calls, or you can use an automated bid strategy like Target CPA to optimize for more of these conversions.
+Once you know which ads and keywords lead to your most valuable calls, you can adjust your account to try to get more of these calls.
+For example, you can increase your bids on keywords that lead to the most sales calls, or use an automated bid strategy like Target CPA to optimize for more of these conversions.
 Note that automated bid strategies will work best if you regularly import your most up-to-date conversion data.

 Types of calls you can track